60.4.26 Replacement

 4.26.2 General Description

-It is possible that the holder of an IRDA may already own an existing Australian trade mark registration for the same trade mark and containing some or all of the goods and/or services claimed in the IRDA.
+It is possible that the holder of a protected international trade mark may already own an existing Australian trade mark registration for the same trade mark containing some or all of the goods and/or services claimed in the protected international trade mark, and which has an earlier priority date than the protected international trade mark in respect of those goods and/or services.

-If all the goods and/or services of the national registration are also covered by the IRDA, and the IRDA is granted protection in Australia, the holder can request that the protected international trade mark replace the existing registration.
+If the protected international trade mark is granted protection in Australia, the protected international trade mark is deemed to replace the existing national registration.
 The holder will benefit by the protected international trade mark being given the earlier priority date from the national registration for the relevant goods and/or services.
+On request by the holder, this replacement will be recorded on the Register.

 4.26.3 Process